cfpb/design-system/docs/pages/data-visualization-1.md

           * Important to include for trustworthiness and validity

           * Allows people to dive deeper into the data and explore the nuances for themselves or to replicate the visualization
+      - variation_name: Blog posts
+        variation_description: >-

+          #### Title

+          * Gives an overview of what the graph is about

+          * Uses the`h3`heading style

+          * 2 lines of text maximum

+          #### Subtitle

+          * Explains the general trends of the graph and what that means, including why it is important

+          * Uses the`h4`heading style

+          * 3 lines of text maximum

+          #### Notes

+          * Describes any caveats or inconsistencies with the data such as explaining why numbers do not add up to 100% or the specific dates that the data is pulled from

+          #### Date

+          * Include a date to at least the month and year of when the data was collected to provide context and accuracy over time.

+          #### Data source information

+          * Provides a link to the URL of a spreadsheet or to the source of the data

+          * Important to include for trustworthiness and validity

+          * Allows people to dive deeper into the data and explore the nuances for themselves or to replicate the visualization
+      - variation_name: Social media
+        variation_description: >-

+          #### Title

+          * Gives an overview of what the graph is about

+          * Uses the`h3`heading style

+          * 2 lines of text maximum

+          #### Subtitle

+          * Explains the general trends of the graph and what that means, including why it is important

+          * Uses the`h4`heading style

+          * 3 lines of text maximum

+          #### Notes

+          * Describes any caveats or inconsistencies with the data such as explaining why numbers do not add up to 100% or the specific dates that the data is pulled from

+          #### Date

+          * Include a date to at least the month and year of when the data was collected to provide context and accuracy over time.

+          #### Data source information

+          * Provides a link to the URL of a spreadsheet or to the source of the data

+          * Important to include for trustworthiness and validity

+          * Allows people to dive deeper into the data and explore the nuances for themselves or to replicate the visualization

+          #### CFPB logo

+          * Include the CFPB logo; helps with identification and determining origin if the graphic gets re-used
 ---